 The higher the number, the sharper the picture.
 However, getting the most out of HDTV is not always that simple.
 Sporting events, for example, are best displayed at 720p because the screen refreshes faster, thus showing action better.

-All Time Warner Cable Set-Top Boxes are capable of displaying all of these HD resolutions.
+All of our Set-Top Boxes are capable of displaying any of these HD resolutions.

 Aspect ratio is the width of a picture relative to its height.
 For example, 4:3 and 16:9 are common aspect ratios.
 Virtually all HDTV transmissions are in 16:9 aspect ratio.
 Some HD TVs are 4:3 but display 16:9 programming in letterbox format (black borders on the top and bottom of screen).

-Use the steps below to adjust the aspect ratio on most TWC Set-Top Boxes:
+Use the steps below to adjust the aspect ratio on most of our Set-Top Boxes:

-If these instructions don't work for your Set-Top Box, go to our TV Support page, select Equipment: Cable Boxes from the menu and refer to the equipment manual for your model.
+If these instructions don't work for your Set-Top Box, go to our Customer Support page, select TV and then Cable Boxes from the menu and refer to the equipment manual for your model.

 Digital Visual Interface (DVI) is an all-digital link between a video/audio source such as an HDTV Set-Top Box and a display device such as an HDTV.
 DVI connectors transfer video signals in pure digital form, which is especially beneficial if you're using a plasma, LCD or DLP TV.
 The DVI link does not contain audio, so audio is still needed to be connected from the Set-Top Box to the HDTV or home theatre system.
 One advantage of DVI is that the link allows graphics to be sent along the link as well.
 This allows the user interface from the Set-Top Box to be displayed on the HDTV.
 There are two types of DVI connectors: DVI-D carries digital-only signals and DVI-I passes both digital and analog video signals.
 Some TVs feature DVI-I inputs for greater hookup flexibility.